Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 As a managing broker, you must ensure your real estate professionals are familiar with all legislation that impacts their clients.
 They are responsible for ensuring their clients understand how that legislation can impact them and what their clients may have to do to be compliant under the legislative provisions.

 Under REDMA there are also sections that impact the brokerage, specifically how the brokerage deals with deposits and markets development properties.
 While most deposits in a presale transaction are held by the developer’s lawyer or notary, in some cases the contract may stipulate that your brokerage hold the funds in trust.
 Should that happen, the brokerage does not hold the funds as stakeholder, but rather as a trustee with different requirements.
 If your brokerage agrees to hold deposit funds for a transaction governed under REDMA, you must be familiar with the requirements governing how the funds are held and the provisions for withdrawing them.
+When a brokerage’s related licensees are dealing in pre-sale units, managing brokers should consider the additional implications of a commission advance.
+For more information, see our Remuneration Guidelines.

 As it relates to early marketing, a developer must have completed specific tasks (such as the filing of a disclosure statement) outlined in REDMA and received permission from the superintendent before they are permitted to begin marketing the development.
 You must ensure that your real estate professionals are aware of those marketing requirements so that they can ensure any seller or developer client is not offside when they list a property for sale.